Chatsworth House: 19th century

 The Duke was a collector especially of sculpture and books.
 When he built the North Wing to the designs of Sir Jeffry Wyatville, it included a purpose-built Sculpture Gallery to house his collection.
 He took over several rooms in the house to contain the entire libraries he was purchasing at auction.
 The 6th Duke loved to entertain, and the early 19th century saw a rise in popularity of country-house parties.
-In addition to a sculpture gallery, the new north wing housed an orangery, a theatre, a Turkish bath, a dairy, a vast new kitchen and numerous servants rooms.
+In addition to a sculpture gallery, the new north wing housed an orangery, a theatre, a dairy, a vast new kitchen and numerous servants rooms.
 In 1830 the Duke increased the guest accommodation by converting suites of rooms into individual guest bedrooms.
 People invited to stay at Chatsworth spent their days hunting, riding, reading and playing billiards.
 In the evening formal dinners would take place, followed by music, charades and billiards or conversation in the smoking room for the men.
 Women would return to their bedroom many times during the day to change their outfits.
 The guest bedrooms on the east front at Chatsworth are the most complete set from the period to survive with their original furnishings.
 There is much eastern influence in the decoration, including hand-painted Chinese wallpapers and fabrics typical of Regency taste, which developed in the reign of George IV (1762–1830).
 Those who stayed at Chatsworth included Queen Victoria and Charles Dickens.